barumau/pandunia/eng/I01_ration.md

 The three key principles for selecting words for Pandunia are:

 - **Equality** : Words are borrowed equally from different regions of the world.
-  In practice it means that Pandunia borrows words from the languages of Africa, Asia, Europe and the Americas.
+  In practice it means that Pandunia borrows words from the languages of Africa, Asia, Europe, Oceania and the Americas.
 - **Prevalence** : Widely spread words are favored.
   The more people know the word the better.
 - **Simplicity** : Word forms with easy pronunciation are prefered.